-Includes all greenhouse gas emissions, including fluorinated gas, and nitrous oxide, and upstream methane emissions.
-Gross emissions excluding emissions and removals from land use, land-use 1. change, and forestry

-An energy-consuming sector that consists of all vehicles whose primary purpose is transporting people and/or goods from one physical location to another An energy-consuming sector that consists of service-providing facilities and equipment of businesses; Federal, State, and local governments; and other private and public organizations, such as religious, social, or fraternal groups
+- 1. Includes all greenhouse gas emissions, including fluorinated gas, and nitrous oxide, and upstream methane emissions.
+Gross emissions excluding emissions and removals from land use, land-use change, and forestry - An energy-consuming sector that consists of all vehicles whose primary purpose is transporting people and/or goods from one physical location to another An energy-consuming sector that consists of service-providing facilities and equipment of businesses; Federal, State, and local governments; and other private and public organizations, such as religious, social, or fraternal groups

-Including sectors like steel production, cement, and glass production
+4. Including sectors like steel production, cement, and glass production

-Emissions are estimated due to lack of data availability.
+- 5. Emissions are estimated due to lack of data availability.
 Total sector emissions of 533 MT CO2 and oil refining are from EIA and include energy-related CO2 emissions only (excluding process emissions and non-CO2 GHG emissions).
-Emissions from natural gas processing, stream methane reforming, steam cracking, and chlor-alkali process were modeled bottom-up account for process related emissions.
+Emissions from natural gas processing, stream methane reforming, steam cracking, and chlor-alkail process were modeled bottom-up account for process related emissions.
 Emissions in other chemicals were calculated from the delta between EIA's reported emissions from all chemicals and those modeled bottom-up.
-Therefore, total sector emissions and total emissions for other chemicals could increase if process-related emissions and non-CO2 GHG emissions were included

-6. Assumes that nearly all merchant hydrogen production in the U.S. feeds into the oil refining process.
-Refinery production of chemicals (e.g., propylene and BTX) are considered in the oil refining sector

-Including production of multiple products derived from chemical building blocks, such as urea, formaldehyde, polyethylene, polypropylene, styrene, ethylene dichloride.
+Therefore, total sector emissions and non-CO2 GHG emissions were included - Assumes that nearly all merchant hydrogen production in the U.S. feeds into the oil refining process.
+Refinery production of chemicals (e.g., propylene and BTX) are considered in the oil refining sector - Including production of multiple products derived from chemical building blocks, such as urea, formaldehyde, polyethylene, polypropylene, styrene, ethylene dichloride.
 All processes result in <5MT of emissions individually.
-Does not include process emissions, which could increase overall emissions in this segment

-Includes Scope 1 and Scope 2 for refiners and chemicals producers only 533 MT of CO2 emissions based on EIA energy-related CO2 emissions.
+Does not include process emissions, which could increase overall emissions in this segment - Includes Scope 1 and Scope 2 for refiners and chemicals producers only 533 MT of CO2 emissions based on EIA energy-related CO2 emissions.
 Additional emissions come from process emissions and non-CO2 sources.
-100% of emissions will contain non-CO2 emissions in the chemicals and refining sector due to methane, N2O, and other greenhouse gases Sources: EIA data for energy-related emissions, EPA data for total US emissions, IEDO Industrial Decarbonization Roadmap, 2021 EPA Flight, EIA MECS, OPIS, IHS Markit, Argus, ITC, ICIS, McKinsey Chemical Insights, GREET GWP, Sci Rep 12 14490 (2022), FAO
+100% of emissions will contain non-CO2 emissions in the chemicals and refining sector due to methane, N2O, and other greenhouse gases emissions in the chemicals and refining sector due to methane, N2O, and other greenhouse gases Sources: EIA data for energy-related emissions, EPA data for total US emissions, IEDO Industrial Decarbonization Roadmap, 2021 EPA Flight, EIA MECS, OPIS, IHS Markit, Argus, ITC, ICIS, McKinsey Chemical Insights, GREET GWP, Sci Rep 12 14490 (2022), FAO

-Figure 5: Chemicals & refining production accounts for ~11% of U.S. energy-related emissions (533 MT CO2), with five main processes accounting for ~80% of emissions.
+Figure 5: Chemicals & refining production accounts for \sim 11% of U.S. energy-related emissions (533 MT CO2), with five main processes accounting for \sim 80% of emissions.